Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Aims and challenges

 \section{Aims and challenges}

 Our effort was motivated by an application in dimensional metrology, namely the optical absolute distance measurement with frequency scanning interferometry (FSI) \cite{Dale14_FSI_NPL,Hughes2017}.
-In such an application, the fractional uncertainty associated with determining the immediate laser frequency against individual lines directly affects the uncertainty of the length measurement.
-The contribution $u_c$ could be expressed as $u_c = (u_1 + u_2) / \delta f$, e.g. two lines at 1535 and $1550\,$nm with uncertainty of $u_1 = u_2 = 1\,$MHz ($5\times10^{-9}$) used for the inference of absolute distance would contribute $3\times10^{-7}$ to the uncertainty of the length measurement.
+In the single-wavelength interferometry, the fractional uncertainty of laser optical frequency, i.e. the ratio of the absolute uncertainty of the optical frequency (i.e. laser linewidth) to nominal optical frequency, translates to equal uncertainty contribution in the length measurement $u_c = u_\nu / \nu$.
+The effect is more pronounced in multi-wavelength absolute measurement (such as the FSI) where the uncertainties propagates (for two wavelengths) as $u_c = (u_{\nu 1} + u_{\nu 2} ) / (\nu_1 - \nu_2)$, i.e. the ratio of sum of the linewidths to the difference of the optical frequencies.
+For example, with two lines at 1535 and $1550\,$nm with uncertainty of $u_{\nu 1} = u_{\nu 2} = 1\,$MHz ($5\times10^{-9}$) used for the inference of absolute distance would contribute $3\times10^{-7}$ to the uncertainty of the length measurement.
+This uncertainty has two major components: a) the precision of the line center resolution and b) the uncertainty of line center frequency.
+Our effort aimed to tackle the latter.

 Surprisingly, an atlas of precisely measured centers by the saturated absorption spectroscopy of hyper-fine hydrogen cyanide transitions was still not developed, although primary time standards \cite{Li2011} and optical atomic clocks \cite{Ludlow_RMF_2015} with relative stability higher than $10^{-16}$ are available now, and optical frequency combs \cite{Fortier2019} allow the transfer of such stability to any wavelength in the visible and infrared part of the spectrum.
-To date, "many narrow lines" have been observed in \cite{Labachelerie1995, Awaji1995}, which reported saturated spectroscopy using a cell placed inside a cavity to build up the necessary pump power but without determining the center frequencies.
-The observation of the single R7 line's Lamb dip using an HCN-filled photonic fibre was reported in \cite{Henningsen2005}.
+To date, "many narrow lines" have been observed in \cite{Labachelerie1995}, which reported saturated spectroscopy using a cell placed inside a cavity to build up the necessary pump power but without determining the center frequencies.
+The insular measurement of the P27 line took place using a similar setup in \cite{Awaji1995}, and the observation of the single R7 line's Lamb dip using an HCN-filled photonic fiber was reported in \cite{Henningsen2005}.